ixu42/ft_transcendence/srcs/backend/README.md

         ```
     - **400**
         ```json
-        {
-            "errors": "User is already authenticated."
+        {"errors": "User is already authenticated."}
-        }
         ```
     - **401**
         ```json
-        {
-            "errors": "Invalid password."
+        {"errors": "Invalid password."}
-        }
         ```
         ```json
-        {
-            "errors": "Username does not exist."
+        {"errors": "Username does not exist."}
-        }
         ```
         ```json
-        {
-            "errors": "Username and password are required."
+        {"errors": "Username and password are required."}
-        }
         ```
     - **403**
         - When the user fails to log in due to incorrect credentials 5 times in a row
             ```json
-            {
-                "error": "Locked out due to too many login failures."
+            {"error": "Locked out due to too many login failures."}
-            }
             ```

 </details>